 Take your family on a Moroccan adventure!
 Marvel at the sights and sounds of Djemaa el Fna in Marrakech, trek on camels into the Sahara and camp out amongst the rolling sand dunes, discover legendary Ait Benhaddou and more!
 With plenty of free time for fun at the swimming pool and relaxation.
 This tour is designed for children aged 5 and over.

 Saturday.
 Upon arrival at Marrakech airport you will be met and transferred to our hotel.
 The Welcome Meeting at 18:00 this evening provides the opportunity to meet your guide and fellow travellers before dinner.

 Overnight: Marrakech | Dinner

-Marrakech – Ouarzazate.
-Leaving Marrakech, we drive over the stunning High Atlas Mountains on the way to Ouarzazate, where African traders once stopped on their journeys up to Europe.
-Ouarzazate is the Hollywood of North Africa and today there's an optional visit to its famous film studios which have been used for films such as The Kingdom of Heaven, Alexander the Great, The Last Temptation of Christ and The Living Daylights.
+Todra Gorge - Ouarzazate.
+After breakfast, we head off along the road into the Roses Valley, famous in Morocco for its roses.
+Here we can stop to see a variety of different rose products. before we make our way to Ouarzazate - the Hollywood of North Africa.
+There's an optional visit to its famous film studios, which have been used for films such as The Kingdom of Heaven, Alexander the Great, The Last Temptation of Christ, and The Living Daylights.

 Overnight: Ouarzazate | Breakfast, Lunch, Dinner

-Ait Benhaddou - Marrakech.
-Today we drive back to Marrakech, crossing the rugged High Atlas Mountains and enjoying the wonderful views en route.
-There's time to freshen up at our hotel before heading out for dinner tonight in the famous square of Djemaa el Fna, an exuberant market place which literally springs to life in the evenings.
+Ouarzazate - Marrakech.
+Today we make an incredible journey over the High Atlas Mountains back to Marrakech.
+The afternoon is free to spend at leisure before dinner at one of the restaurants in Djemaa el Fna Square, the exuberant market place which literally springs to life in the evenings.
 Filled with spicy aromas, exotic music, market stalls, snake charmers, magicians, storytellers and more, it is undoubtedly the liveliest and most captivating attraction in Morocco!

 Marrakech city tour